Regulations in Other Countries

 Other Global Chemical Efforts

-The World Health Organization has convened the Intergovernmental Forum on Chemical Safety (IFCS) as a mechanism to implement chemical safety, which they define as “the prevention of the adverse effects, both short- and long-term, to humans and the environment from the production, storage, transportation, use and disposal of chemicals.”
-The IFCS contributes to the implementation of other non-binding international agreements, such as the Strategic Approach to International Chemicals Management (SAICM), hosted by the United Nations Environmental Program (UNEP) which was created to create a policy framework to meet the WSSD Generational Goal described above.
+The IFCS contributes to the implementation of other non-binding international agreements, such as the Strategic Approach to International Chemicals Management (SAICM) hosted by the United Nations Environmental Program (UNEP) which was founded to create a policy framework to meet the WSSD Generational Goal described above.

-The 2002 World Summit on Sustainable Development (WSSD) created a Generational Goal that says that nations should "Renew the commitment, aiming to achieve, by 2020, that chemicals are used and produced in ways that lead to the minimization of significant adverse effects on human health and the environment, which says that threats posed by toxic chemicals should be eliminated within one generation."
+The 2002 World Summit on Sustainable Development (WSSD) created a generational goal that says that nations should "Renew the commitment, aiming to achieve, by 2020, that chemicals are used and produced in ways that lead to the minimization of significant adverse effects on human health and the environment, which says that threats posed by toxic chemicals should be eliminated within one generation."
+In April of 2019, the UN launched the Global Chemicals Outlook II that recognized that the global goal to minimize adverse impacts of chemicals and waste will not be achieved by 2020.
+It described the existing solutions and encouraged more ambitious worldwide action by all stakeholders.